douglaskataki/oscp-report-notes/Cheatsheet - Machines.md

 curl -X POST --data 'Archive=git%3Bipconfig' http://server:port/archive
 ```

-#note  Alternatively, we can use two ampersands, `&&`, to specify two consecutive commands and for the Windows command line (CMD) we can also use `&`.
+NOTE:  Alternatively, we can use two ampersands, `&&`, to specify two consecutive commands and for the Windows command line (CMD) we can also use `&`.
 ##### Checking if is CMD or PowerShell (Windows)

 By PetSerAI, this command displays PowerShell or CMD, so we can see if we can use PowerShell or CMD commands: